Victor Emeljanow Bursary

 • submit an extended abstract (600 words) and CV to the prize chair by the nominated deadline.

-Value $500 to be used towards any aspect of conference or ADSA event attendance
+Value $600 (in recognition that the 2025 conference will be held in New Zealand) to be used towards any aspect of the annual ADSA conference or ADSA event attendance

 Judging Criteria